apache/pulsar/site2/docs/security-token-client.md

 eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJKb2UifQ.ipevRNuRP6HflG8cFKnmUPtypruRC4fb1DWtoLL62SY
 ```

-Application will specify the token when the application is creating the client instance.
+Application specifies the token when the application is creating the client instance.
 An alternative is to pass a "token supplier" (a function that returns the token when the client library needs one).

 See [Token authentication admin](security-token-admin.md) for a reference on how to enable token
 authentication on a Pulsar cluster.